sybrenstuvel/flickrapi/doc/3-auth.rst

 ----------------------------------------------------------------------

-The token database uses SQLite3, so it should be safe to access using mutiple processes at the same time.
+The token database uses SQLite3, so it should be safe to access using multiple processes at the same time.

 Example using Django
 ----------------------------------------------------------------------